brooksztb/tinacms-blog-demo/content/blog/new-beginnings/index.md

 author:
   email: kyle.matthews@gmail.com
 ---
 WELL DO IT LIVE!
-AT REACT DENVER
+AT REACT DENVER.
+DONE!

 Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
 Separated they live in Bookmarksgrove